hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

-### :#tier-0.5: stay out of the way scope

-methods `_named_like_this_` are part of some public API (like above) but they stay out of the way of the "normal" method names which might need to be wide open for business. this is perhaps a smell, which is why we don't fully explain what we mean by all of this.
+### :#tier-0.5: "public API variant" (probably deprecating)

+(this same surface convention is instead used more frequently these days for different semantics, as desribed at #tier-2.)

+this convention is (perhaps deprecatedly) used in cases where the method is part of the implementing module's public API (so, exactly #tier-0) but the `public_method_name` convention cannot be used because that method "namespace" is explictly reserved for arbirary, ad-hoc business needs (simlar to the way a ::Struct sub-class's name space should be).

+it is probably a smell to employ this "pattern"; it is probably deprecating.